The Emperor of All Maladies

 The Emperor of All Maladies: A Biography of Cancer is a book written by Siddhartha Mukherjee, an Indian-born American physician and oncologist.
-It was published on 16 November 2010 by Scribner.
+It won the Pulitzer Prize for General Nonfiction.

 Title

 The book explains its title in its author's note:

 In a sense, this is a military history—one in which the adversary is formless, timeless, and pervasive.
 Here, too, there are victories and losses, campaigns upon campaigns, heroes and hubris, survival and resilience—and inevitably, the wounded, the condemned, the forgotten, the dead.
 In the end, cancer truly emerges, as a nineteenth-century surgeon once wrote in a book's frontispiece, as "the emperor of all maladies, the king of terrors."